tcltk/tcl/doc/markdown/http.md

 : The command is a callback that is made during **::http::geturl** to determine if a proxy is required for a given host.
 One argument, a host name, is added to *command* when it is invoked.
 If a proxy is required, the callback should return a two-element list containing the proxy server and proxy port.
 Otherwise the filter command should return an empty list.

     The default value of **-proxyfilter** is **http::ProxyRequired**, and this command returns the values of the **-proxyhost** and **-proxyport** settings if they are non-empty.
 The options **-proxyhost**, **-proxyport**, and **-proxynot** are used only by **http::ProxyRequired**, and nowhere else in **::http::geturl**.
 A user-supplied **-proxyfilter** command may use these options, or alternatively it may obtain values from elsewhere in the calling script.
 In the latter case, any values provided for **-proxyhost**, **-proxyport**, and **-proxynot** are unused.
-    The **::http::geturl** command runs the **-proxyfilter** callback inside a **catch** command.
+    The **::http::geturl** command runs the **-proxyfilter** callback inside a [catch] command.
 Therefore an error in the callback command does not call the **bgerror** handler.
 See the **ERRORS** section for details.

 **-proxyhost** *hostname*
 : The host name or IP address of the proxy server, if any.
 If this value is the empty string, the URL host is contacted directly.
 See **-proxyfilter** for how the value is used.

 **-proxynot** *list*
 : A Tcl list of domain names and IP addresses that should be accessed directly, not through the proxy server.
-The target hostname is compared with each list element using a case-insensitive **string match**.
+The target hostname is compared with each list element using a case-insensitive [string match][string].
 It is often convenient to use the wildcard "*" at the start of a domain name (e.g. *.example.com) or at the end of an IP address (e.g. 192.168.0.*).
 See **-proxyfilter** for how the value is used.

 **-proxyport** *number*
 : The port number of the proxy server.
 See **-proxyfilter** for how the value is used.